cript0nauta/elm-piano/README.md

 as pressed.

-If you want to see examples of how to use it to generate sound you should check the example programs that use a MIDI.js port lo do it.
+If you want to see examples of how to use it to generate sound you should check the example programs that use a MIDI.js port to do it.

 ## Documentation and examples